Add historical imagery to a map

 Imagery is obtained from many sources, such as satellite systems, aerial cameras, and scanned historical aerial photos.
 Modern satellite images and aerial photographs are produced and distributed as georeferenced data.
 This means that you can use them in a GIS system along with other geospatial data: the software will know where to locate them on the map.
 In contrast, scanned historical aerial photos are typically digital images with no spatial reference and can't be used directly in a GIS system.

 There are various methods to remedy this issue.
-In this tutorial, you will focus on georeferencing techniques, where you align a single scanned aerial photo to a map coordinate system.
-This approach allows you to see the historical photo in the correct location and at the correct scale, which can be very useful for visual inspection.
-Note that for cases where higher accuracy is needed, for instance to use the imagery in high-precision analysis workflows, you must rely on more advanced orthorectification techniques, requiring a terrain model and multiple overlapping images.
-Such advanced photogrammetry workflows are beyond the scope of this tutorial.
+You'll focus on georeferencing techniques, where you align a single scanned aerial photo to a map coordinate system.
+This approach allows you to see the historical photo in the correct location and at the correct scale, which can be useful for visual inspection.
+For cases where higher accuracy is needed, such as using the imagery in high-precision analysis workflows, you must rely on more advanced orthorectification techniques, requiring a terrain model and multiple overlapping images.
+These advanced photogrammetry workflows are beyond the scope of this tutorial.

-First, you will set up the project in ArcGIS Pro, and review its content.
+First, you'll set up the project in ArcGIS Pro and review its content.

 Note: